FTC's New "Click to Cancel" Rule Explained

 5. Ignoring Customer Feedback

-Failing to consider customer feedback about subscription experiences can result in unresolved issues and recurring complaints.
-This often leads to reputational damage and increased regulatory attention.
+Pushing aside customer feedback about subscription experiences can leave you with unresolved issues and recurring complaints.
+This might put you at risk for reputational damage and increased regulatory attention.

 How Can InnReg Help?